 Each stage of the surgical procedure can require up to 2.5 hours, half hour for surgery and one to two hours to process the tissue for microscopic examination.
 Again, several layers or stages may be required and you should plan on being at the office all day.
 In rare instances, the patient may have to come back the next day to have the process completed.

-Yes, as almost any form of treatment for skin cancer will leave a scar.
+Yes, like almost any form of treatment for skin cancer, there will be a scar.
 However, Mohs micrographic surgery preserves as much normal tissue as possible.
 As a result, the defect created during surgery to remove the skin cancer is as small as possible.
 Each repair is designed to reconstruct the unique skin cancer defect to give the smallest and least noticeable scar possible.
 On occasion, a multi-specialty team of doctors may be needed to work in conjunction with the Mohs surgeon to maximize the optimal result for the patient.

 A local anesthetic, usually lidocaine, is injected around the skin cancer to anesthetize the skin.
 A slight discomfort is experienced initially until the skin becomes numb.
 Once the numbness has begun, no discomfort is experienced.
 Anesthesia generally will keep the patient pain free for a couple hours.
 If additional stages of surgery are required, additional anesthetic may be injected to keep the patient pain free.
 After the surgery is completed, most patients experience very little discomfort.
 Any pain after the procedure can usually be controlled with Tylenol or acetaminophen.